Black7e/solawatch1/AUTH_SETUP.md

 - Never commit your `.env` file to version control
 - Use environment variables for all sensitive configuration
+- **Client Secret Security**: The Client Secret is NOT used in this frontend implementation for security reasons
+- For browser-based apps, only the Client ID is needed (this is the recommended approach)
 - Regularly rotate your Twitter app credentials
 - Monitor your app's usage in the Twitter Developer Portal